-Course substitution
+Course Substitutions

-•Substitutions of courses in a student's approved Plan of Study may be permitted upon the written approval of the student's advisor, the department chair, the dean of his/her college, and the Dean of Graduate School.
+Substitutions of courses in a student's approved Plan of Study may be permitted upon the written approval of the student's advisor, the department chair, the dean of his/her college, and the Dean of Graduate School.
 The Dean of the Graduate School will make final decision, on course substitutions.
-A request for course substitutions must be submitted on forms designated for this purpose and available in the Graduate School.